ceandrade/brkga_mp_ipr_cpp/README.md

 documentation for that).

 So, users need no more write fine control loops unless they need/want.
-Just set some control parameters (and some other callbacks, described below, if you like), and you are good to go!
+If you like, just set some control parameters
+(and some other callbacks, described below), and you are good to go!

 Supporting `run()`, we have three new methods: